“A few years ago, I started investing with USD 20,000.

 They are many robo advisors out there.

-I compiled a list of the platforms available in Europe (click here to access it in the FREE Resources Library).
-Each has its own requirements regarding the minimum amount that you need to open an account.
+Each platform in Europe has its own requirements regarding the minimum amount that you need to open an account.

 HANDPICKED RELATED CONTENT